ibihim/designPatterns/README.md

 3. Favor composition over inheritance
 4. Strive for loosely coupled designs between objects that interact
 5. Classes should be open for extension, but closed for modification
 6. Depend upon abstractions.
-Do not depend upon concrete classes.
+Do not depend upon concrete classes
+7. Talk only to your friends (Principle of Least Knowledge.